 Let me break down the wow-factor for you: take all the liquid from the roasting dish (stock, chicken drippings, seasonings, butter, love) pour into a pan on the stove and make a pan sauce.
 Oh, pan sauce, that sounds fancy.
 Don’t let restaurants fool you!
 All you need to do is reduce that liquid and then add a bit of lemon juice at the end to finish it.
 Taste it for salt.
 Pour over your chicken and let the accolades roll in.

-The second optional flavor enhancer is dumping all those beautifully cooked vegetables onto a preheated baking sheet and then popping them back in the oven to get a bit of crunch on the outside.
+As a second second optional flavor enhancer, I sometimes dump all those beautifully cooked vegetables onto a preheated baking sheet and then pop them back in the oven, to get a bit of crunch on the outside.
 What is one extra dish to wash in the name of beautifully caramelized veggies?!

 Just to nail home how easy this meal really is, I filmed a video.
-Full disclosure it was filmed about 15 months ago and then the restaurants got really busy and time ran away from me.
+Full disclosure, I filmed this about 15 months ago and then the restaurants got really busy and time ran away from me.